 2. Show that they are apprised of a selection of core literature and other sources relevant to their chosen theological area.

-3. Demonstrate skills of literature review and analysis pertinent to their selected sources.
+3. Demonstrate advanced skills of literature review and analysis pertinent to their selected sources.

 4. Present a major work (in sections or as a whole) that demonstrates early and developing skills of descriptive, interpretive and critical research based on literature.